AbsurdlySuspicious/sg-sprite/lay-format.md

 so if certian overlay needed, it should be drawn last.

 Overlays must be drawn with blending (they're contains significant alpha channel).
-Other sprite types doesn't need to use blending and can be drawn over canvas using simple byte replace.
+Other sprite types doesn't need to be blended and can be drawn over canvas using simple byte replace.

 # Chunk list